FaheemFHM/journal-app/README.md

 ---

 ### Notes
-- Ensure both the backend and frontend are running at the same time.
+- Please ensure both the backend and frontend are running at the same time.
 - If a port is already in use, you may need to change it.